-In 2015, mortality rates were based on the RP2000 Combined Mortality Table projected forward to 2015 using Scale AA.
-For years, 2016-2020 mortality rates were based on the RP2014 Total Data Set Healthy Annuitant Mortality Table.
-In 2021, Mortality rates were based on Based on the 2010 Public Plan General Benefits-Weighted Healthy Retiree Mortality Table, for males and females, projected generationally using the RPEC 2020 model.
+In 2016, mortality rates were based on the RP2000 Combined Mortality Table projected forward to 2016 using Scale AA.
+Between 2017 and 2021, mortality rates were based on the RP2014 Total Data Set Health Annuitant Mortality Table.
+Starting 2022, Mortality rates were based on the 2010 Public Plan General Healthy Retiree Mortality Table, for males and females, projected generationally using the RPEC 2020 model.